8 Huge Mistakes I Made with My Student Loans

 Once I started budgeting, all my money started making more sense.

-I now put 50% of my take-home pay towards my debt and other financial goals.
+I now put 50 percent of my take-home pay towards my debt and other financial goals.

 I can only imagine what my financial situation would have looked like if I had started a budget in college and monitored my finances like an adult.

-Start a budget now, even if you are reading this as a junior or senior in high school and don’t yet have a job.
+Your child should start a budget now, even if they are a junior or senior in high school and don’t yet have a job.

-The sooner you start, the sooner you will begin making better financial decisions (though it is never too late to learn).
+The sooner they start, the sooner they will begin making better financial decisions (though it is never too late to learn).

-Wherever you are in your college journey, choose a budgeting program and start budgeting today.
+Wherever your child is in their college journey, have them choose a budgeting program and start budgeting today.

-When I took out my loans I knew I had a 10-year repayment term.
+When I took out my loans I knew I had a ten-year repayment term.